 Hybrid heart procedures

-In some cases, a hybrid heart procedure may be the best treatment option for your child.
-Hybrid procedures combine the tools and techniques of interventional cardiology and cardiovascular surgery.
-Using the expertise and techniques of both interventional cardiologists and heart surgeons, we are able to treat more complex congenital heart abnormalities.
+In some cases, a hybrid heart procedure may be the best treatment option.
+Hybrid procedures combine the tools and techniques of interventional cardiology and heart surgery.
+Using the expertise and techniques of our specialists, we can treat more complex congenital heart abnormalities.